dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 > backtracking control structure to the next.

 **ISO/IEC 13211-1 (1995 version)**

+- [The page for the standard at ISO](https://www.iso.org/standard/21413.html) (pricing itself out of the market at CHF 200 instead of more like CHF 10 which would probably bring in more coin overall 🤔)

 `findall/3` is described in the Prolog ISO standard in a short section on page 82 as follows: